 Additionally, the RED method is more closely aligned with the user’s and the company’s overall objectives.
 Users will be pissed off if they see errors when they start using your app and they will be really disturbed if your web pages take time to load.

-Another advantage of using the RED method is that it automates tasks and alerts across your service.
+Another advantage of using this method is that it automates tasks and alerts across your service.
 Automating repetitive tasks is simpler as all services are treated the same.
 You can also standardize things like dashboards layouts.

 Limitations of the RED method